Albert-Gao/world-cities-mongodb/README.md

  - Remove any fields you don't need in `settings.py`
  - Support `currency symbol` which not included in the GeoNames (like `$` for `USD`)
  - Easy to add support for other database.
 See `FAQ` part.
+ - Could filter countries which only speak certain languages. (see `setting.py`)
  - Could add "duplicate" data to prevent more queries in MongoDB (see `settings.py`)

 ## Python version